catherinesyeh/cs262-chat-replication/README.md

 1. Duplicate [config_example.json](config_example.json) and rename to `config.json`.
    - Fill in your configuration details.
-2. Duplicate [server/config.example.properties](server/config.example.properties) and rename to `server/config.properties`.
+2. Duplicate [server/config.example.json](server/config.example.json) and rename to `server/config.json`, or `server/config-1.json` or similar if multiple servers are being run.
    - Fill in your configuration details.
 Be sure these match!
 3. Install the python dependencies for the client (this requires `poetry` to be installed):